-The 8th Environment Action Programme urges the European Union to significantly reduce its consumption footprint, i.e. the global environmental and climate impacts of EU residents’ consumption.
-Global impacts from the EU’s consumption showed some variation during 2010-2022, yet the 2022 value increased by 4% since 2010.
-Rising trends over the past three years indicate challenges ahead in the effort to reduce these impacts in the near future.
-Consuming differently, consuming less and focusing on product eco-design are effective strategies to reduce environmental impacts of consumption.
+The 8th Environment Action Programme urges the European Union to significantly reduce its consumption footprint, i.e. the global environmental and climate impacts caused by EU consumption of goods and services.
+These impacts showed some variation during 2010-2023, yet the 2023 value is 18% less than 2010, mainly due to a sudden drop in the last year.
+Rising trends between 2020-2022 indicate that the recent decrease might be temporary.
+In general, consuming differently, consuming less and prioritising product eco-design are effective strategies to reduce environmental impacts of consumption.

 The 8th Environment Action Programme (8th EAP) calls for a significant reduction in the impacts caused globally due to EU consumption, and aligning them within planetary boundaries.
-These impacts represent the harm caused by the consumption of goods and services by EU citizens on the environmental and climate, irrespective of whether these are produced within or outside the EU.
+These impacts represent the harm caused by EU citizens' consumption of goods and services on the environmental and climate, irrespective of whether these are produced within or outside the EU.

-The domains mainly responsible for the EU’s global impacts are housing, food and personal mobility, which together account for around 70% of total impacts.
-The relative share of each of the main consumption domains barely changes over time during 2010 and 2022, indicating that the consumption habits of EU citizens have not substantially changed in the last decade.
+The domains mainly responsible for the EU’s global impacts are housing, food and personal mobility, which combined, account for around 70% of total impacts.
+The relative share of each of the main consumption domains barely changes over time from 2010 to 2023, indicating that consumption habits of EU citizens have not substantially changed in the last decade.

 Overall, EU consumption patterns are considered unsustainable as they exceed several of the planetary boundaries for specific environmental impacts, such as climate change and resource use.
 Key drivers of change in global impacts from EU consumption include: